AlephZ-ai/argo-cd-devspace/README.md

       - If this fails then fall back to `docker run -it --rm cr.alephz.ai/devcontainers/argo-cd-devspace zsh`
         - If this fails then fall back to `docker run -it --rm cr.alephz.ai/devcontainers/argo-cd-devspace --entry-point /bin/bash`
           - If this fails then fall back to `docker run -it --rm cr.alephz.ai/devcontainers/argo-cd-devspace --entry-point /bin/bash zsh`
 - TODO: What is next?
 Add More Info.
 What are common errors from each troubleshooting step?
 What can you learn from each failure?
+When you encounter a failure what steps should you take to mitigate?

 # references
 - https://kind.sigs.k8s.io/docs/user/ingress/#using-ingress